mzakkia/Global-Fashion-Retail-Sales/README.md

    Furthermore, **audit lower-performing stores** (Phoenix, Chicago) to identify operational or demographic issues.

 4. Continue prioritizing the **Holiday, Fall, and Early campaigns** because they generate high revenue.
    **Black Friday Sale** is the lowest but it's still understandable since it only took 1 day.
+However,
-However, the **New Year Winter Sale** runs for 10 days but still shows low revenue, which is worth investigating, the store can consider optimizing product selections or offering bundled deals to boost performance during this period.
+   the **New Year Winter Sale** runs for 10 days but still shows low revenue, which is worth investigating.
+   The store can consider optimizing product selections or offering bundled deals to boost performance during this period.

-6. Because sales peak in **Q4** and lowest in **Q1**, the store can use **Q1 for inventory resets and planning**.
+5. Because sales peak in **Q4** and lowest in **Q1**, the store can use **Q1 for inventory resets and planning**.

 ---